Resources

 Radiation Therapy: Radiation therapy, especially intensity-modulated radiation therapy, inhibits the division of cancer cells and decreases tumour growth.
 Additionally, it can reduce or completely remove tumours and kill cancer cells.
 Compared to traditional radiotherapy methods, intensity-modulated radiation treatment enables the use of higher-efficacy radiation doses with fewer side effects.
 Patients might need daily treatments for five to six weeks.

 Partial glossectomy: A portion of the tongue the surgeons suspect is cancerous is removed during a partial glossectomy.
-It is more common in big tumours.
-If a significant portion of the tongue is removed after this procedure, patients might need to have tongue reconstruction surgery.
+It is more common in giant tumours.
+Patients might need tongue reconstruction surgery if a significant portion of the tongue is removed after this procedure.
 After a partial glossectomy, they may experience eating, breathing, and swallowing alterations.
-For patients to cope with this type of surgery, speech therapy may be necessary.
+Speech therapy may be necessary for patients to cope with this type of surgery.

 Chemotherapy: Chemotherapy is frequently used in the later stages of Tongue Cancer.
 It serves as an alternative to radiotherapy and surgery.
 Doctors can also use it to lessen the likelihood of cancer returning after surgery.
 Moreover, chemotherapy aids in symptom control when doctors are unable to treat cancer.